Updated on August 1st, 2023 by Eli Inkrot

-The end goal of many dividend growth investors it to generate enough passive income to cover their living expenses.
+The end goal of many dividend growth investors is to generate enough passive income to cover their living expenses.

 There are two basic solutions to reach this goal:

 - Generate more yield from your existing portfolio.

-In general, the only changes that you can make today is to generate more yield.
-High yield dividend stocks are useful for this, but so are dividend-focused option strategies.
+In general, the only changes that you can make today are to generate more yield.
+High dividend stocks are useful for this.

 In this article, we will introduce the cash secured put income generation strategy, which is one option strategy that you can use to boost the passive income generated by your investment portfolio.

 Table of Contents